harvard-edge/MAVBench/README.md

 - cd MAVBench_base_dir/test_benches
 - python loader\clct_data.py --config configs\${your_config_file}  (example hello_world.config.json)

+Note: if you use method 1 for profiling, game_path needs to be set to the executable address which is in (tell them where);however
+      if you use method 2 for profiling, game_path needs to be left empty and unreal needs to be started at the time of profiling
 ## Paper
 More technical details are available in our paper published in Micro 2018.(https://d.pr/f/fqspYT);